CurraghsBettor/Generalized-linear-models-and-effect-sizes/Chickenpox.md

 $$Ll = e^{\beta - 1.96*se}$$

 where -1.96 denotes the 2.5% percentile (hence 1.96 denotes the 97.5%
-percentile) of the normal distribution, that is the standard deviation from the mean (0) where the area under the curve equals $\alpha$/2 and
+percentile) of the reduced centered Normal distribution, that is, the standard deviation from the mean (0) where the area under the curve equals $\alpha$/2 and
 $se$ denotes the standard error the $\beta$ parameter.